How to Make a Cooking Video in 10 Minutes?

 3. Colors.
 Cooking videos feed the eyes of their viewers, and the goal is to make them crave and want to create your dish.

-So, it’s important to keep the aesthetics of your ingredients and overall meal top of mind.
+So, it’s important to keep the aesthetics of your ingredients and overall meal in mind.
 If you’re creating a dish with very pale ingredients like creamy pasta, try garnishing it with herbs or shrimp, and use a colorful plate to put it on afterward.

 The easiest way to do this is to hold up a white sheet of paper and adjust the white balance until the paper looks white.

 4. What you wear is important.
-Don’t wear shirts with loud prints or white shirts as it mixes with the background.
-You want your viewers to focus on the food, not what you wear.
+Avoid wearing shirts with loud prints or plain white, as they may clash with the background or distract from the food.
+You want your viewers to focus on the food, not your outfit.
 Try wearing a bright but solid-colored outfit instead.

-5. Remember that video of a moist cake being sliced, that burger oozing with cheese and mouth-watering patty, that gooey chocolate being drizzled on a dessert?
+5. Remember that video of a moist cake being sliced, a burger oozing with cheese and a mouth-watering patty, or gooey chocolate being drizzled on a dessert?

 You need to have that.
 Make every shot as appetizing as it can be.
 You want people’s mouths to water when they watch your recipes being made!